Joseph O’Neill

 Life

-issued Netherland (2008), a novel about a Dutchman living in New York in the wake of the 9/11 atttack on the Twin Towers whose friend at the Staten Island Cricket Club is murdered - a novel which appeared on the cover of the NY Times (Sunday Book Review) and was praised by the literary editor Dwight Garner as ‘the wittiest, angriest, most exacting and most desolate work of fiction’ about the event; winner of PEN/Faulkner Award for Fiction and Kerry Group Irish Fiction Award, 2009; O’Neill’s his story “The Referees” was shortlisted fort Sunday Times / EFG munificent short-story prize, Jan.
+contrib. to The Atlantic Monthly; issued This Is the Life (1991) and The Breezes (1996); also Blood-Dark Track (2001), a family history recounting the imprisonment of two grandfathers, one Turkish and one Irish, in WWII, which Seamus Deane called ‘a remarkable work’ in The Irish Times; issued Netherland (2008), concerning a Dutchman whose friend at the Staten Island Cricket Club is murdered in the wake of 9/11; appeared on the cover of the NY Times (Sunday Book Review) and praised by the ‘the wittiest, angriest, most exacting and most desolate work of fiction’ about the event (Lit.
+Ed., Dwight Garner); missed Booker Shortlist but winner of PEN/Faulkner Award for Fiction and Kerry Group Irish Fiction Award, 2009; his story “The Referees” was shortlisted for the Sunday Times / EFG munificent short-story prize, Jan.
 2015.

 New York Times